KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

 <p align = "justify">This repository is part of a project aiming to build an interactive biophysical simulation of <i>C. Elegans</i> and its locomotion behaviour.
 And especially, it's a great sandbox to unite a passion for neurobiology, biophysics, computer graphics and film :-). <br>

-Here we toyed around with a lagrangian, particle-based simulation technique for fluids, which at some point should represent the liquid environment a virtual worm inhabits.
+Here we toyed around with a lagrangian, particle-based simulation technique for fluids, which at some point should represent the liquid environment a virtual worm or some other virtual parasite inhabits.

 ## Table of Contents